File-Maker/FileAtlas/PRIVACY.md

 FileAtlas also installs FAFS, the local FileAtlas background foundation.
 FAFS watches mounted drives for filesystem changes and provides local storage-flow data to FileAtlas Analytics.

-FileAtlas Dev is an optional password-protected local diagnostic tool.
-It is intended for inspecting local FAFS health, internal files, database counts, and debug reports on the same computer.
+FileAtlas Dev is an optional local diagnostic tool.
+It is intended for inspecting local FAFS health, internal files, FAStore/filetype counts, and debug reports on the same computer.
+Privileged Dev features require a local FileAtlas Dev `.falicense` certificate that FAFS validates on this computer.

+FileAtlas LicenseManager is a separate owner-only local tool for issuing and inspecting FileAtlas Dev licences.
+Normal users do not need it.

 ## Data FileAtlas Reads